NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/system.md

 ## Reducing REPL printing

-By default `PowerSystems.jl` outputs to the REPL all Logging values, this can be overwhealming in some cases.
+By default `PowerSystems.jl` outputs to the REPL all Logging values, this can be overwhelming in some cases.
 Use [`configure_logging`](@ref) to create a logger with your preferences (console and/or file, levels, etc.).
 For more detail refer to [Logging`(@ref logging).